MeV to multi-TeV thermal WIMPs: most conservative limits: Constraints on total annihilation cross-section

-Note that, this allowed mass range for a thermal WIMP changes with the BR attributed to $\nu\bar{\nu}$ as is evident from the green lines shown in Fig.~\ref{fig:alltot}.
-As we decrease the BR of $\nu\bar{\nu}$, kinematically allowed visible channels start contributing to the DM induced fluxes and thereby strengthening the upper limit on total $\langle \sigma v \rangle$.
-For example, if one assigns only $\sim 0.02\%$ BR to visible channels the constraint on total $\langle \sigma v \rangle$ goes down (dotted line), but the entire mass range 10 MeV - 100 TeV still remains allowed.
-If the BR of $\nu\bar{\nu}$ is decreased further, the upper limit on total $\langle \sigma v \rangle$ gradually strengthens until all $m_\chi \lesssim 18\,{\rm GeV}$ become ruled out for annihilations to only visible channels (solid line).
+Note that, this allowed mass range for a thermal WIMP changes with the BR attributed to $\nu\bar{\nu}$, as is evident from the green lines shown in Fig.~\ref{fig:alltot}.
+As we decrease the BR into $\nu\bar{\nu}$, kinematically allowed visible channels start contributing to the DM induced fluxes, thereby strengthening the upper limit on total $\langle \sigma v \rangle$.
+For example, if one assigns only $\sim 0.02\%$ BR to visible channels, the constraint on total $\langle \sigma v \rangle$ becomes stronger (dotted line), but the entire mass range 10 MeV - 100 TeV still remains allowed.
+If the BR of $\nu\bar{\nu}$ is decreased further, the upper limit on total $\langle \sigma v \rangle$ gradually strengthens, until all $m_\chi$ lower than $\sim 18\,{\rm GeV}$ become ruled out for DM annihilations to only visible SM channels (solid line).
+Therefore, it is evident that WIMPs of $m_\chi \lesssim \mathcal{O}(10\,{\rm GeV})$ are allowed only if they dominantly annihilate into SM neutrinos.
+Such a feature can be realized by invoking extra symmetries and light sterile neutrinos which significantly couple to both the SM neutrinos and the DM~\cite{Blennow:2019fhy,Ballett:2019pyw,Dutta:2019fxn,ElAisati:2017ppn,Farzan:2011ck}.